mozaik-association/mozaik/docs/Contacts Module.md

 ## Membership renewals
-Each year, a call for membership renewal can be send by the organisation.
-Member who didn't paye the previous year are transfor in old member .
-Members in good standing will receive an email or letter with a structure comminication or a link to pay online.
+Each year, the organisation may issue a call for membership renewal.
+Members who have not paid the previous year become " former members ".

+Members in good standing will receive:

+- An email with link to pay online.
+- A letter with a structured communication to pay.

 !!!info

-    In the middle of the year, by using the "mass closure" button, we can cancel all the unpaid invoices by the contacts and automatically change their status to "old".
+    It is possible to change the status of all members who have not paid their membership fee before the deadline to "former member fee".
 <figure markdown>
 ![screenshot 13](img/screen13.png)
 <figcaption>Example of a membership renewal workflow</figcaption>